-A consistent checkpointing algorithm saves a consistent view of a distributed application's state on stable storage.
-The traditional consistent checkpointing algorithms require different processes to save their state at about the same time.
+A "consistent checkpointing" algorithm saves a consistent view of the distributed system state on stable storage.
+The loss of computation upon a failure can be bounded by taking consistent checkpoints with adequate frequency.

+The traditional consistent checkpointing algorithms require the different processes to save their state at about the same time.
 This causes contention for the stable storage, potentially resulting in large overheads.
-Staggering the checkpoints taken by various processes can reduce checkpoint overhead [10].
+Staggering the checkpoints taken by various processes can reduce the overhead.
+Some techniques for staggering the checkpoints have been proposed previously [11], however, these techniques result in "limited staggering" in that not all processes' checkpoints can be staggered.
+Ideally, one would like to stagger the checkpoints arbitrarily.

 This paper presents a simple approach to arbitrarily stagger the checkpoints.
 Our approach requires that the processes take consistent logical checkpoints, as compared to consistent physical checkpoints enforced by existing algorithms.
-Experimental results on nCube-2 are presented.
+This paper presents experimental results using an implementation on a nCube-2 multicomputer.